oat-sa/bundle-lti1p3/doc/quickstart/configuration.md

 ## Configure a keychain

+First you need to [generate a key pair as explained here](https://en.wikibooks.org/wiki/Cryptography/Generate_a_keypair_using_OpenSSL).

-To add a key chain:
+Then, add a key chain:

 ```yaml
 # config/packages/lti1p3.yaml